N2ITN/que_es/README.md

 # que_es
-Hilariously simple, yet convenient helper tool for Python object inspection.
+Hilariously simple little helper tool for Python object inspection.

 Gets and prints object attributes, methods, docstring, and type with one command.
 Easy to read format.